maciekbogdalski/gnmi-network-management/docs/drs/drs.md

      - The `SouthboundComponent` requests the `DeviceConnectionManager` to get an active session for the device.
      - The `DeviceConnectionManager` provides an active `Session` to the `SouthboundComponent`.
      - The `SouthboundComponent` uses the `Session` to send a subscription creation request.
-     - The `Session` forwards this request to the `NetworkDevice` using the gNMI protocol.
-     - The `NetworkDevice` passes the gNMI request to the `PhysicalNode` and receives a confirmation in response.
+     - The `Session` forwards this request directly to the `PhysicalNode` using the gNMI protocol and receives a confirmation in response.
      - The `Session` passes this confirmation back to the `SouthboundComponent`.
      - The `SouthboundComponent` passes the confirmation to the `NorthboundComponent`, which then sends it to the client.
    - If the operation is "delete":